fieldrndservices/labpack-labview/README.md

 ## License

-See the LICENSE.txt file for information about licensing and copyright.
+See the `docs` folder for all information about licensing and copyright.